-The City of Ryde acknowledges the Traditional Custodians of this land, the Wallumedegal clan, and their connections to land, sea and community.
-We pay respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples.
+The City of Ryde would like to acknowledge the Traditional Custodians of this land, the Wallumedegal (or Wattamattagal) clan of the Darug nation.
+The City of Ryde would also like to pay respect to Elders both past, present and emerging and extend that respect to other Aboriginal and Torres Strait Islander people.